Petrus Wandrey: 1974–1983: The Dawn of Digitalism

 Wandrey almost accidentally discovers the language of shapes that he had long been seeking.
-Among other things he is inspired by the visual characteristics of the first computer games produced by the multimedia electronics company Atari, and by the transmission of the Arecibo message in 1975 with its concise binary digital information about life on earth and the position of our planet in the solar system.
+Among other things he is inspired by the visual characteristics of the first computer games produced by the multimedia electronics company Atari, and by the transmission of the Arecibo message in 1975 with its concise binary digital information about life on Earth and its position in the Solar System.
 Wandrey utilizes the design scope of grids and pixel graphics to analogically create his sculptures and pictures.
 The fascination of Pop Art, Surrealism, the undefined Dada movement and the language of shapes of the digital age form the basis of his artistic innovation and his analysis of the logic of binary imagery.

 In 1978 Wandrey proclaimed his Digitalism in New York with his panel Science and Beyond.
 Since then he studied and experimented with the extensive possibilities of digital art work.
 According to Wandrey, the digital language of form does not allow recognizable national or continental features to dominate.
 Moreover, it is the first symbolic composition method to be globally comprehensible and accepted by people of all nations.

 The aesthetic assessment of hardware and its inclusion in art work results in countless experiments.
 Their intrinsic nature induces Wandrey to investigate the materiality of high-tech tools and the aesthetic attraction of electronic components such as printed circuit boards, laserdiscs, laser diodes, microchips, cable bundles, heat sink units and plotter prints used in chip assembly.
 The formal principle of his digital art also includes components extracted from computer junk, as in the installation Personal Identity (1994) and the objects Angel of Recycling 1-3 (1992–1996).
 The computer is literally disemboweled to construct provoking sculptures and assemblies and combine seemingly contradictory elements.
 Wandrey calls for "an alliance of art and technology" and characterizes his Digitalism of 1978 as "a stylistic tendency in the visual arts that utilizes digital forms of representation and thus constitutes the form language for the epoch of digital technology".

 In that Wandrey intentionally violates the user's manual, the electronic parts are transposed into a new, sometimes astonishing context.
 Through the intervention of the artist, they are simultaneously demystified and endowed with fresh mysteries.

 Similar to the artists of the Renaissance, who created paintings, graphics, sculptures, architecture, or even jewelry and commodities, Wandrey covers a broad spectrum with works such as the architectural model Casa Digitale for a skyscraper or Computer Man (1997), where a human figure echoes the shape of a pictogram.
 In the 1980s he adds a collection of furniture and room textiles integrating elements of computer iconography.
 The installation Polart Room (1980) is populated with picture elements and furniture objects based on tenfold enlargements of photo cassette elements from the SX-70 folding single lens reflex Land Camera of the Polaroid Corporation.